hillarykoch/cgibbs.jl/README.md

 Companion Julia module for CLIMB R package

-**NOTE: this package was developed in Julia v1.0.2, and likely is not back-compatible with older versions**
+**NOTE: this package was developed in Julia v1.0.2, and likely is not back-compatible with older versions.
+It has been tested to be compatible with v1.4.2**

 ## Installation